Perl5-Alien/Test-Alien/README.md

 Compiles, links the given `XS` code and attaches to Perl.

+If you use the special module name `TA_MODULE` in your `XS` code, it will be replaced by an automatically generated package name.
+This can be useful if you want to pass the same `XS` code to multiple calls to `xs_ok` without subsequent calls replacing previous ones.

 `$xs` may be either a string containing the `XS` code, or a hash reference with these keys: